 Although they are on the internet, a magical place where some people still believe work happens for free, true website redesigns are neither fast nor cheap.
 A website programs many machines — which are not really that smart, you know — to present your content in a similar style across many contexts, for a variety of uses.
 That’s a hard task!
 If you receive any business awareness or activity from your content, a website redesign should involve significant research and planning for improved back-end and front-end performance.

-What worked for your website in 2010 will likely not work in 2020.
+What worked for your website in 2010 will likely not work in 2020 and beyond.
 If your website has been iterating and changing with user behavior over time, good for you!
 You must work at the New York Times.
 So glad to hear you’re not going anywhere!

 A content-centric website: